 MENTORING PROGRAMME GUIDING QUESTIONS PROGRAMME DESIGN ATTRACTION OF PARTICIPANTS CONNECTION OF MENTORS AND MENTEES GUIDANCE OF MENTORING RELATIONSHIPS PROGRAMME RESULTS Who is going to participate?
 How will you ensure an effec- tive promotion?
-Which type of mat- ching is planned?
-Self or admin mat- ching?
-How will you en- sure the existence of goals and ac- tion plans?
-How will you measure the pro- gramme results?
+Which type of matching is planned?
+Self or admin matching?
+How will you ensure the existence of goals and action plans?
+How will you measure the programme results?
 Will it be a 1:1 setting or a group setting?
 How will you recruit mentors and mentees?
 Will the parties have a say in the matching process?
 Which support resources are required by the mentoring peers?
-How will you ob- tain feedback from the partici- pants?
+How will you obtain feedback from the participants?
 How long will the programme last?
-What kind of training will en- courage the mentoring pro- cess?
-How much infor- mation will you share between mentors and men- tees before mat- ching?
+What kind of training will encourage the mentoring process?
+How much information will you share between mentors and mentees before matching?
 What are the checkpoints of the process?
-How will you as- sess the results?
-PROGRAMME DESIGN ATTRACTION OF PARTICIPANTS CONNECTION BETWEEN MENTORS AND MENTEES GUIDANCE OF MENTORING RELATIONSHIPS PROGRAMME RESULTS "MENTORING IS A BRAIN TO PICK, AN EAR TO LISTEN, AND A PUSH IN THE RIGHT DIRECTION ."
+How will you assess the results?
+PROGRAMME DESIGN ATTRACTION OF PARTICIPANTS CONNECTION BETWEEN MENTORS AND MENTEES GUIDANCE OF MENTORING RELATIONSHIPS PROGRAMME RESULTS "MENTORING IS A BRAIN TO PICK, AN EAR TO LISTEN, AND A PUSH IN THE RIGHT DIRECTION."
 John C. Crosby, American Politician

-COUNSELLING AND MONITORING SESSIONS Think about your own knowledge, skills and personal qualities.
-Do you think you have what it takes to be an effective apprenticeship mentor?
-Suppose your boss has asked you to be a Mentor for a colleague or a group of colleagues at your place of work.
+COUNSELLING AND MONITORING SESSIONS Building strong and firm relationships is the key to conducting mentoring efficiently and effectively.
+Suppose your boss has asked you to be a mentor for a colleague or a group of colleagues at your place of work.
 This is the first time you have been asked to carry out such a task.
 You have no teaching experience, but you have on the job experience. - How do you go about mentoring your colleagues? - Where do you start? - What methods do you choose and use to mentor those colleagues assigned to you?
 Building strong and firm relationships is the key to conducting mentoring efficiently and effectively.
 To cultivate such relationships, it is essential to ask yourself a few basic questions: Who am I mentoring?
 Why does this person need mentoring?
 What are the aims/goals of this mentoring?
 How do I prepare myself to mentor?
 How will I mentor?
 Answering these questions will provide a starting point to conducting mentoring.
 Who am I mentoring?

 It is important for the Mentor to know who the person being mentored is.
-The mentee assigned could be a new colleague, or a colleague who is having difficulty with a task or needs help with an element or area in which the Mentor assigned is considered to be an expert, or at least is known to have knowledge of.
-Each Mentee has a different reason to be mentored, and thus each individual also has a different starting point in the mentoring process.
+The mentee assigned could be a new colleague, or a colleague who is having difficulty with a task or needs help with an element or area in which the mentor assigned is considered to be an expert, or at least is known to have knowledge of.
+Each mentee has a different reason to be mentored and thus each individual also has a different starting point in the mentoring process.
 For example, a new colleague will need to become familiar with a company's structure and mode of operating, whereas an individual who has been working at the company for a while would already have such knowledge.
-A Mentor would thus seek such information regarding the mentee or mentees assigned from whoever is commissioning the mentoring.
+A mentor would thus seek such information regarding the mentee or mentees assigned from whoever is commissioning the mentoring.
 Should no information be given about the individual or individuals being mentored prior to commencement of the mentoring, it is the